pyinstaller/pyinstaller/doc/source/Manual.rst

     Do *not* include Python module ``codecs`` and other Unicode support.
     The default is to include them if available, whether the script imports them or not.

---buildpath=path_to_build_directory
+--distpath=path_to_executable, -o path_to_executable
+	Say where to put the bundled app.
+	The default is a ``dist`` folder in the same location as the first script.

+--specpath=path_to_spec_file
+	Say where to put the *name* `.spec` file.
+	The default is the same location as the first script.

+--buildpath=path_to_work_files
-    Specify where to put the |PyInstaller| log files for this run.
+    Say where to put the |PyInstaller| log and work files for this run.
-    The default path is a ``build`` subdirectory in the same directory as the input script or spec file.
+    The default path is a ``build`` folder in the same location as the first script or spec.

+--clean
+	Tells |PyInstaller| to erase all log and work files before it ends.
+	The default is to leave the log and work files behind in the workpath.

 -y, --noconfirm
     Replace an existing executable folder or file without warning.
     The default is to ask for permission before deleting.